Gavin-Sun555/Hotel-Management-System/README.md

 ```commandline
 gcc -Wall -pedantic -Werror -Wno-unused-result -DNDEBUG -std=c11 -o hotel hotel-main.c hotel-mt.c hotel-db.c hotel-ll.c -lm
 ```
+If you use IDE like Jetbrain Clion, it can complie with a single click.

 ### Compile on Windows
-On Microsoft Windows we recommend you to use Clion with mingw64 toolchain to open the project and compile it.
+On Microsoft Windows we recommend you to use mingw64 toolchain to compile it.
+Jetbrain Clion or VS Code is recommanded.

 ## Basic Information
 1. Firstly, with the function "Initialdata", I renew the data in the database.
 In the current version, the size of the hotel is fixed and cannot be changed by users.